Information For Audiologists and Hearing Health Professionals

 For a handout on how to procure a hearing loop for a facility Click here

-Advocacy cards here are another way to help get the word out in a community.
+Professional Share the Gift of Hearing Card or generic advocacy cards (available here) are another way to help get the word out in a community.
 Many of my clients take great delight in dropping these cards in local places and they are taken all over the country.
 Movie theaters, performing art centers, funeral home chapels, places of Worship, and large meeting places previously avoided due to poor acoustics have been notified this way of the need for assistive listening technology.

 Want to learn more about hearing loops?